TriplyDB/Documentation/README.md

 mkdocs gh-deploy
 ```

-Required plugins:
-- To render `mermaid` you will need to install [this plugin](https://github.com/fralau/mkdocs-mermaid2-plugin).

-### Notes abouth syntax highlighting
+### Notes about syntax highlighting
 This project uses [highlightjs.org](https://highlightjs.org) for rendering code blocks with syntax highlighting.
-This projects does not have supprt for Turtle/SPARQL by default.
-We use a custom build to provide syntax hightlighting for these.
+This projects does not have support for Turtle/SPARQL by default.
+We use a custom build to provide syntax highlighting for these.

 ```bash
 mkdir Highlight.js